 The number of directors currently serving on our board of directors is seven.
-Upon recommendation of the governance and nominating committee, which acts as the nominating committee of the board of directors, the board has nominated seven current members of the board of directors for election at our 2015 annual meeting, who are Archie C. Black, Michael B. Gorman, Martin J. Leestma, James B. Ramsey, Michael A. Smerklo, Philip E. Soran and Sven A. Wehrwein.
-These nominees will each be a candidate for election to the board of directors to serve until our 2016 annual meeting or until his successor is elected and qualified.
+Upon recommendation of the governance and nominating committee, which acts as the nominating committee of the board of directors, the board has nominated six current members of the board of directors and one new nominee for election at our 2016 annual meeting, who are Archie C. Black, Martin J. Leestma, James B. Ramsey, Michael A. Smerklo, Philip E. Soran and Sven A. Wehrwein and new nominee, Tami L. Reller.
+These nominees will each be a candidate for election to the board of directors to serve until our 2017 annual meeting or until his or her successor is elected and qualified.
 Each of the nominees has agreed to serve as a director if elected.
 The seven nominees receiving a plurality of the votes cast at the meeting in person or by proxy will be elected.
 Proxies may not be voted for more than seven directors.
 If, for any reason, any nominee becomes unable to serve before the annual meeting occurs, the persons named as proxies may vote your shares for a substitute nominee selected by our board of directors.